Trujillo & Sanchez Law Firm

 Under Texas law, you may file a wrongful death lawsuit in the state’s civil courts if you’re a:

 Damages due to a wrongful death in Texas can compensate for a variety of losses.
-This compensation is granted to a surviving spouse, children and/or parents, and may include:
+This compensation is granted to a surviving spouse, children, and/or parents, and they may include: